-The restoration and overhaul for operation of ex-Alaska Railroad steam locomotive #557 was begun in August, 2012, and steam tests are projected to be done in 2020. $850,000 in monetary grants and individual contributions and $500,000 in in-kind contributions have been received and volunteers have invested more than 50,000 hours in returning Engine 557 to operation.
+The restoration and overhaul for operation of ex-Alaska Railroad steam locomotive #557 was begun in August, 2012, and steam tests are projected to be done in 2020. $875,000 in monetary grants and individual contributions and $535,000 in in-kind contributions have been received and volunteers have invested more than 60,000 hours in returning Engine 557 to operation.
 Approximately $275,000 remains to be raised to complete the restoration.
-Your support is important and appreciated!
+There are several ways you can express your support is important and appreciated!

 - Purchase No. 557 merchandise.
 All the profit from